‘Learning for Life.’

 The following document outlines the goals of the school, the actions needed to achieve these goals and supports the decision making process for the school leaders.
 (Sarah Briggs – Chair of Governors)

+Our vision is one of confident and responsible pupils, who are independent, happy and motivated to enjoy learning.
 They will have high expectations for themselves and have access to a stimulating, broad and balanced curriculum which enables them to meet their maximum potential.

 Our children will act as caring, tolerant young citizens who are respectful of themselves and people of different races, faiths and cultures.
+They will have a wide range of skills to enable them to be good communicators in a variety of ways.

 Our Golden Rules